 Hotels for Mestia and the Trails of SvanetiGo to top of page

-7 nights in 3 or 4-star hotels and family run guesthouses.
+6 nights in family-run guesthouses.
 Although most guesthouses have private rooms (double or twin), they offer only basic amenities and facilities are often shared.
-However they are clean and offer genuine contact with the local culture and unique opportunities to experience the way of living in Svaneti.
+However, they are clean and offer genuine contact with the local culture and unique opportunities to experience the way of living in Svaneti.
 We have carefully hand-picked all places and regularly monitor their quality.

 Travel for Mestia and the Trails of SvanetiGo to top of page